City of Victoria: 2023 – Q1

 In February, we also held a “real or replica” firearms event.
 A VicPD firearms trainer and expert, along with Community Engagement Division staff, hosted a unique, hands-on event with local media to underscore the similarities in real and replica firearms seized by VicPD officers.

-In March, officers and staff were key to the success of the Greater Victoria Police Foundation Police Camp event, which brought together young people and officers and staff from across Greater Victoria to learn fundamentals of teamwork, problem-solving and leadership.
+In March, officers and staff were key to the success of the Greater Victoria Police Camp event, which brought together young people and officers and staff from across Greater Victoria to learn fundamentals of teamwork, problem-solving and leadership.

 We also welcomed newcomers to our Crime Watch and Front Desk volunteer groups.
 I continue to be impressed by the talent and skills and deep diversity that this already inclusive group bring as they give back to our community while representing VicPD.